 The second consideration refers to the impact of neglecting the common trend in levels on inferences about parameters and latent variables.
 Because Δx_t is highly observable, our theoretical results in sections 3 and 4 lead us to expect no significant divergence between the models in differences and in levels with regards to maximum likelihood estimates and smoothed estimates of what we have called short-run objects.
 We have already confirmed the similarity of the estimates in table 6.
-In turn, figure 5 confirms our results for the smoothed estimates of Δx_t , as one can hardly distinguish one model from the other in terms of the conditional mean and variance of Δx_t given $\Delta y{1:T}$.
-18
+In turn, figure 5 confirms our results for the smoothed estimates of Δx_t , as one can hardly distinguish one model from the other in terms of the conditional mean and variance of Δx_t given $\Delta y{1:T}$.17 Still, pointwise confidence intervals are shorter for the model that imposes the common trend: their average length is 3.5% (in annualized growth) for the model in differences against 3% for the model in levels.

 FIGURE 5.
 Smoothed estimates of Δx_t (short-run object).
-The solid blue line represents the smoothed estimates and the shaded area represents 95% confidence intervals (pointwise for each t).
+The solid green line represents the smoothed estimates and the shaded area represents 95% confidence intervals (pointwise for each t).

-Nevertheless, the fact that GDP's measurement error is essentially white noise does affect inferences about long-run objects.
+However, the fact that GDE's measurement error is essentially white noise does affect inferences about long-run objects.
 Figure 6 illustrates this feature with the 8-year moving averages of Δx_t .
-We take overlapping 8-year intervals for the purposes of averaging out the typical business-cycle periodicity.
-As expected from our results in section 4.2, there is substantially less uncertainty for the model that exploits the common trend.
+We take overlapping 8-year intervals for the purposes of averaging out the typical business-cycle periodicity.18 As expected from our results in appendix SM.C, there is substantially less uncertainty for the model that exploits the common trend.
 Specifically, the average length of the confidence intervals is 1% for the model in differences and 0.2% for the model in levels.
 This reduced uncertainty is particularly important for assessing changes in aggregate trends, as such changes are typically small.